What is Term Life Insurance and Is It Right For You?

-Getting life insurance could provide your loved ones with financial protection from the loss of your income after you’re gone.
-More than 40 percent of American households (that’s 4 out of 10) would feel a financial impact within six months of the primary wage earner’s death, according to LIMRA.
-So, money from an insurance policy that could help your family cover expenses like a mortgage or car loan may be reasons to consider getting a term life insurance plan.
-But what is term insurance anyway, and how do you know if it’s right for you?
+Life insurance could provide your loved ones with financial protection from the loss of your income in the event that the unexpected occurs.
+More than 42% of American households (approximately 4 out of 10) would feel a financial impact within six months of the primary wage earner’s death, according to LIMRA.1 Money from an insurance policy that could help your family cover expenses like a mortgage or car loan may be reasons to consider getting a term life insurance plan.
+But what is term life insurance anyway, and how do you know if it’s right for you?

-Term insurance is a type of life insurance plan that provides coverage for a specific length of time.
-Coverage length can be as little as one year (though rarely offered), 5, 10, 20, or up to 30 years.
+Term insurance is a plan that provides coverage for a specific length of time.
+Coverage length can be as little as one year (though rarely offered), 5, 10, 15, 20, 25, or up to 30 years.
 The main feature of a term insurance plan is that a death benefit is paid out to the beneficiary if the insured dies with an active policy.

-It depends on your needs.
-Term insurance is essentially a temporary life insurance plan and is typically used to meet future short-term needs.
-Money set aside to pay for your child’s college education, in case something were to happen to you, is a short-term need that a term life policy could be suitable for.
+A term life policy being right for you depends on your unique needs.
+Term life insurance is essentially a temporary life insurance plan and is typically used to meet future short-term needs.
+Money set aside to pay for your child’s college education, in case something unexpected were to happen, is a short-term need that a term life policy could be suitable for.

 Understanding what is term insurance is important in knowing if it’s the right plan for you, so here are some things to consider that may help you decide:

 Your budget: one of the attractive features of term life insurance is that it’s usually inexpensive when you initially get the coverage.
-So if your monthly income isn’t that much more than your monthly expenses, this plan may be a good fit for your budget.
+If your monthly income isn’t that much more than your monthly expenses, this plan may be a good fit for your budget.

-Your family life: if you have young children or other dependents who rely on your income, then you generally need to have a lot of life insurance coverage, according to a publication from ConsumerReports.
-Having a young family is usually a time when you need the most death benefit.
-So a term policy could allow you to purchase a greater amount of coverage for the most ‘bang-for-your-buck’.
+Your family life: if you have young children or other dependents who rely on your income, then you should consider life insurance coverage.
+Having a young family is usually a time when you may need the death benefit.
+A term policy could allow you to purchase a greater amount of coverage for the most ‘bang-for-your-buck’.

 Your debt: the amount of time it would take to pay off your outstanding debts could help you decide if term coverage is right for you.
 Let’s say you have a car note that will take another four years to pay off, credit card debt that could be paid off in two years, and a mortgage that has 15 more years of payments left.
 Using this example, your short-term future debt expenses will last at least 15 years.
 This length of time fits within the range of a term plan, which is usually 5 to 30 years.